 At this stage it is hard to say exactly when the entire Clay County Heartland Trail will be built.
 Smaller segments of the trail may be built through towns such as Hawley and Glyndon with the larger segments being built further in the future.
 This is all contingent on funding for the trail.

 With nearly 600 miles of state trails in Minnesota, many of the trails travel through lands adjacent to private properties.
 There have been little to no complaints from such landowners about the users of the trails.
 Many users of these trails are using the trails to enjoy the outdoors and as such are responsible stewards of the land and respectful of adjacent properties.

 The cost of this trail is still being evaluated.
-We are working on further studying the trail alignment which will help us determine a better cost estimate.
 Costs will vary based on terrain, wetlands, and many other factors.
 In addition to these costs, possible easements and property purchasing could also incur costs to the trail building effort.
 As a result of this study, planning-level cost estimates will be developed.